Skip to main content

 Rehabilitation involves a specifically trained vet nurse working with the dog to complete a combination of therapeutic exercises and techniques to help regain their mobility, strength, and function.

-The rehab nurse will create and implement a rehabilitation plan that is tailored to the dog’s specific needs, the dog’s progress will be monitored and adjustments to the plan as needed.
+The rehab nurse will create and implement a rehabilitation plan that is tailored to your dog’s specific needs, they will monitor the dog’s progress and make adjustments to the plan as needed.
 They can also provide owners with guidance on how to continue rehabilitation exercises at home.

 What exercises and techniques does my dog complete?

-Range of motion exercises – In canines this refers to the degree of movement that a dog’s joints can flex, extend, abduct, adduct, and rotate.
-The ROM can be assessed by gently manipulating each joint in a dog’s body through its natural range of movement.
+Range of motion exercises – ROM exercises aim to maintain or improve the motion and flexibility of their joints.
+The ROM can be assessed by gently manipulating each joint in a dog’s body through its natural flow of movement.

-Balance and coordination exercises – These exercises may involve standing on a balance board or performing other activities that challenge a dog’s stability to help improve their physical fitness and overall wellbeing.
+Balance and coordination exercises These may involve standing on a balance board or performing other activities that challenge a dog’s stability to help improve their physical fitness and coordination.

-Hydrotherapy – Hydrotherapy involves using water to help dogs recover from injuries.
+Hydrotherapy – Hydrotherapy involves using water’s resistance to help dogs recover from injuries.
 It can help reduce swelling, improve circulation, and increase range of motion, while exercising in a low impact environment.

 Massage therapy – Massage therapy can help reduce pain and stiffness in dogs.
 It can also help improve circulation and promote relaxation.